-The Idaho Office of Drug Policy envisions a safe and healthy Idaho free from the devastating impact of substance use on youths, families, and communities.
+The Idaho Office of Drug Policy (ODP) envisions a safe and healthy Idaho free from the devastating impact of substance use on youths, families, and communities.
 The work of substance misuse prevention professionals has the power to positively impact the health and safety of Idahoans.
 ODP firmly believes that professionalizing and empowering the prevention workforce is key to combating drug use and related consequences across our state.

-A Provisional Prevention Specialist (PPS) is a prevention professional who has received a provisional certification to acquire the education necessary to apply for certification as a CPS.
+A Provisional Prevention Specialist (PPS) is a prevention professional who has completed the education necessary to receive Substance Abuse Block Grant (SABG) funds from ODP.
 The PPS is an entry-level certification that is not reciprocal with any other state or nation and does not require an examination.
 It can be renewed once and entails a commitment to seek the experience and education and training required for the CPS certification.

-PPS candidates must meet the following requirements within 120 days of hire or initiation of the delivery of prevention service supported by SABG funds:
+PPS candidates must meet the following requirements within 120 days of initiation of the delivery of prevention service supported by SABG funds:

 - Notify ODP of their intention to obtain PPS certification

-- Complete the following courses and email or mail certificates of completion to ODP:
+- Complete the following courses on ODP’s Learning Management System (LMS) and email Certificates of Completion to ODP: